 Some trans people experience bullying because they are trans.
 This is known as transphobic bullying and it is never acceptable.
 Transphobic bullying must be named on your school's bullying policy according to the Government of Ireland's 2013 Action Plan on Bullying.
-If you experience transphobic bullying at school, talk to your Year Head or Principal.
+If you experience transphobic bullying at school, talk to your year head or principal.
 If this is not helpful, write a letter to the Board of Management letting them know about your experiences.
+If you have exhausted all these avenues and are still not happy with the response from the school, you have the authority to go to the Ombudsman for Children (www.oco.ie) with your complaint.